CMDAR: A Chinese Multi-scene Dynamic Audio Reasoning Benchmark with Diverse Challenges: CMDAR benchmark

 \subsection{Evaluation metrics}

-In this section, we introduce the evaluation methods for MDAR.
-Since MDAR has different question types, in order to maintain fairness and consistency, we adopt different evaluation methods.
+In this section, we introduce the evaluation methods for CMDAR.
+In order to maintain fairness and consistency, we adopt different evaluation methods for different question types.

-\textbf{MDAR-main.} We use accuracy as the evaluation metric.
-The model is fed with audio, questions, and text instructions to generate answers.
-Since audio-language models (LALMs) are more adept at producing open-ended responses, we adopt the same response processing pipeline as MMAU.
-We use robust regular expressions to match the answer strings with the given options and then calculate the accuracy.
-We found that different prompts can affect the final results.
-In this evaluation, we used the prompt that yielded the highest average model performance as the final prompt.
-The results of option distribution and instruction bias are provided in the Appendix~\ref{Option Distribution and Instruction Bias}.
+\textbf{CMDAR-main.} We use accuracy as the evaluation metric.
+Since LALMs tend to response option content, we adopt the same response processing pipeline as MMAU, using robust regular expressions to match the answer strings with the given options and calculate the accuracy.
+For each sample, $acc = 1$ if $ string\_match(response, answer)=True$, otherwise, $acc = 0$.

-\textbf{MDAR-open.} We employ a state-of-the-art LLM as an automated evaluator.
-The evaluation consists of four core components: prompt, question, answer, and reference answer.
-During the scoring process, the evaluator rates the model's answer on a scale of 0 to 10 based on the given scoring prompt.
+\textbf{CMDAR-open.} We employ a state-of-the-art LLM as an automated evaluator.
+The evaluator rates the model's answer on a scale of 0 to 10 based on the given scoring prompt.
 These prompts consider the usefulness, relevance, accuracy, and comprehensiveness of the answer.
-Detailed prompt design and scoring examples are provided in the Appendix~\ref{Evaluation prompt}.
-We reduce the randomness of scoring by conducting multiple evaluations and swapping the positions of the answers.
+Detailed prompt design and examples are provided in the Appendix~\ref{Evaluation prompt}.
+We reduce the randomness of the scoring by conducting multiple evaluations and swapping the positions of the answers.

-\textbf{MDAR-multi.} Inspired by SATA-BENCH~\citep{SATA}, we use the following four evaluation metrics to measure model performance.
-For answer set extraction, we still use robust regular expressions to ensure accuracy. \textbf{(i) Exact Match (EM)}: For each sample, if the model's predicted answer set is exactly the same as the correct answer set, the accuracy is counted as 1; otherwise, it is counted as 0.
-The final EM is calculated as the average accuracy. \textbf{(ii) Jaccard Index (JI)}: For each sample, we calculate the intersection of the predicted and true answers divided by their union, and then take the average of all samples to measure the degree of overlap. \textbf{(iii) Mean Average Precision (Precision)}: For each sample, we calculate the proportion of correctly predicted answers out of all predicted answers, and then take the average of all samples. \textbf{(iv) Mean Average Recall (Recall)}: For each sample, we calculate the proportion of correctly predicted answers out of all true answers, and then take the average of all samples.
-The specific formulas, are provided in the Appendix~\ref{Metric of Evaluation}.
+\textbf{CMDAR-multi. }We use the following four metrics to measure model performance inspired by SATA-BENCH~\citep{SATA}, \textbf{\emph{i)} Exact Match (EM)}: For each sample, if the model's predicted answer is as same as the correct answer, the accuracy is counted as 1; otherwise, it is counted as 0.
+The final EM is calculated as the average accuracy.

+\textbf{\emph{ii)} Jaccard Index (JI)}: For each sample, we calculate the intersection of the predicted and true answers divided by their union, and then take the average of all samples to measure the degree of overlap.

+\textbf{\emph{iii)} Mean Average Precision (Precision)}: For each sample, we calculate the proportion of correctly predicted answers out of all predicted answers, and then take the average of all samples.